Payment processor vs. payment gateway: What they are and how they work together

 • Payment gateway: Payment gateways focus primarily on the secure transmission of payment data and typically do not provide additional services like fraud detection or chargeback management.

-• Payment gateway: Payment gateways often provide easier integration options for businesses, including APIs, plugins, and prebuilt modules, allowing businesses to start accepting online payments quickly.
+• Payment gateway: Payment gateways often provide easier integration options for businesses, including application programming interfaces (API), plugins, and prebuilt modules, allowing businesses to start accepting online payments quickly.

 Some companies offer both payment processing and payment gateway services as part of an integrated solution.
-For example, Stripe provides end-to-end payments services for businesses, making it easier for businesses to manage their online transactions.
-Further below, we’ll go into more detail about how Stripe handles these aspects of payment functionality.
+For example, Stripe provides end-to-end payments services, making it easier for businesses to manage their online transactions.

 How do payment processors and payment gateways work together?